mdunham/delete-fb-messages/README.md

 ## Usage Instructions

-**The easiest way** to use this code is by saving it as a bookmark on your browsers [bookmark bar](https://support.google.com/chrome/answer/95745?hl=en).
-GitHub doesn't allow javasript links to be on readme pages so **[click here](http://matthewdunham.net/del-fb-msgs.html)** and follow the simple one step instruction.
+**The easiest way** to use this code is by saving it as a bookmark on your browser's [bookmark bar](https://support.google.com/chrome/answer/95745?hl=en).
+GitHub doesn't allow javascript links to be on readme pages so **[click here](http://matthewdunham.net/del-fb-msgs.html)** and follow the simple one-step instruction.

 **If that doesn't work try the [manual method](#manual).**

 ### How to use the bookmark button

 After you have the delete button in your bookmarks using the button is easy.
-Simply login to your Facebook and goto your "view all messages" page.
+Simply log in to your Facebook and go to your "view all messages" page.
 Once the page loads all you have to do is click the bookmark you just created "Delete FB Messages".
 Stay on the messages page until all your messages are deleted.
 Once a message is deleted, it's gone.
 There is no undelete.

 **To stop the delete process simply leave the messages page or just hit refresh.**